cxai/Docker-CxIntegrations/CxIntelliJ/README.md

 # IntelliJ IDEA docker container for Checkmarx integration

-Latest version if JetBrain's IntelliJ editor.
+Latest version of JetBrain's IntelliJ editor.
 This is a GUI docker container that relies on the host X11 server to show the interface.

 No special options are required to build the image: `docker build -t cxai/cxintellij .`

 ## Running
 Allow local connections to your host's X server from the container and run the container
-* Linux: `xhost +local:$(docker inspect --format='{{ .Config.Hostname }}' cxai/cxintellij)`
+* Linux: `xhost +local:`
 * Windows: `& 'C:\Program Files (x86)\Xming\xming' :0 -ac -clipboard -multiwindow`

 Run: